PedrolitoLsg/DAPYTHON-OPC-P10/README.md

 ## How to Use:

-Check the API documentation [here](https://documenter.getpostman.com/view/18880001/UVRBnm9E), communication is done via json and the simplejwt token
+Check the [API documentation](https://documenter.getpostman.com/view/18880001/UVRBnm9E), communication is done via json and the simplejwt token